lordzohar/YTDownloader-Merger/README.md

 ## Features

-- Download all videos from a YouTube playlist.
+- 📥 Download all videos from a YouTube playlist.
-- Save videos in a specified directory.
+- 📂 Save videos in a specified directory.
-- Merge downloaded videos into a single file (optional).
+- 🎬 Merge downloaded videos into a single file.
+- 🔄 Automatically handle FFmpeg updates.

 ## Requirements